vedph/gve-doc/model/snapshot.md

 - the **set of nodes**, where each node is a single character;
 - the **set of links**, each tagged with its alteration label (`v0`, `v1`, `v2`, etc.).

+>⚙️ In technical terms, we could describe this structure as a _tagged multigraph linked list_: it's a _linked list_ because each node has at most one child in each version of the list; it's a _multigraph_ because it allows multiple edges (links) between nodes; it's _tagged_ because each version of the list (each set of links) has a unique tag.

 The chain is designed to mimick what happens in real world with an autograph manuscript: in most cases, when we write with a pen on a sheet of paper, every sign written on it stays there forever.
 We cannot undo our drawing.
 Sure, we can write new signs on top of it, like the stroke on "sample" to say we want it deleted; or add new signs, like the circled "s", to say we want to replace "text" with "test".
 Yet, the original word "sample" is still there; and so is "text".

 In the same way, every node added to the chain set is unique, just like the unique act of writing which happened at a given time on that sheet of paper; it stays there forever, even when it is no longer included in later alterations.
 For instance, the 6 nodes for "sample" are not removed from the chain's set after the delete operation.
 They are still there; but they are no longer linked by the set of `v1` links, which bypass this word completely.